Distance and Similarity Measures Effect on the Performance of K-Nearest Neighbor Classifier -- A Review: Introduction

-\cite{Todeschini2015,Todeschini2016} analyzed the effect of eighteen different distance measures on the performance of KNN classifier using eight benchmark datasets.
+Todeschini et al~\cite{Todeschini2015,Todeschini2016} analyzed the effect of eighteen different distance measures on the performance of KNN classifier using eight benchmark datasets.
 The investigated distance measures included Manhattan, Euclidean, Soergel, Lance--Williams, contracted Jaccard--Tanimoto, Jaccard--Tanimoto, Bhattacharyya, Lagrange, Mahalanobis, Canberra, Wave-Edge, Clark, Cosine, Correlation and four Locally centered Mahalanobis distances.
 For evaluating the performance of these distances, the non-error rate and average rank were calculated for each distance.
 The result indicated that the `best' performance were the Manhattan, Euclidean, Soergel, Contracted Jaccard--Tanimoto and Lance--Williams distance measures.
 The `best' performance means the method with the highest accuracy.

-\cite{Lopes2015} analyzed the impact of five distance metrics, namely Euclidean, Manhattan, Canberra, Chebychev and Minkowsky in instance-based learning algorithms.
+Lopes and Ribeiro~\cite{Lopes2015} analyzed the impact of five distance metrics, namely Euclidean, Manhattan, Canberra, Chebychev and Minkowsky in instance-based learning algorithms.
 Particularly, 1-NN Classifier and the Incremental Hypersphere Classifier (IHC) Classifier, they reported the results of their empirical evaluation on fifteen datasets with different sizes showing that the Euclidean and Manhattan metrics significantly yield good results comparing to the other tested distances.

-\cite{Alkasassbeh2015} investigated the effect of Euclidean, Manhattan and Hassanat~\citep{Hassanat2014a} distance metrics on the performance of the KNN classifier, with K ranging from $1$ to the square root of the size of the training set, considering only the odd K's.
+Alkasassbeh et al~\cite{Alkasassbeh2015} investigated the effect of Euclidean, Manhattan and a non-convex distance due to Hassanat~\cite{Hassanat2014a} distance metrics on the performance of the KNN classifier, with K ranging from $1$ to the square root of the size of the training set, considering only the odd K's.
 In addition to experimenting on other classifiers such as the Ensemble Nearest Neighbor classifier (ENN)~\citep{Hassanat2014b}, and the Inverted Indexes of Neighbors Classifier (IINC)~\citep{Jirina2010}.
-Their experiments were conducted on $28$ datasets taken from the UCI machine learning repository, the reported results show that Hassanat distance outperformed both of Manhattan and Euclidean distances in most of the tested datasets using the three investigated classifiers.
+Their experiments were conducted on $28$ datasets taken from the UCI machine learning repository, the reported results show that Hassanat distance~\cite{Hassanat2014a} outperformed both of Manhattan and Euclidean distances in most of the tested datasets using the three investigated classifiers.